-Beautiful young mute Helen is a domestic worker for old ailing Mrs. Warren.
-Mrs. Warren's two sons, Albert (a professor) and womanizing impudent Steven, also live in the Warren mansion.
+In 1916, beautiful young mute Helen is a domestic worker for elderly, ailing Mrs. Warren.
+Mrs. Warren's two adult sons, Albert (a professor) and womanizing impudent Steven, also live in the Warren mansion.
 Mrs. Warren becomes concerned for Helen's safety when a rash of murders involving 'women with afflictions' hits the neighborhood.
 She implores her physician, Dr. Parry, to take Helen away for her own safety.
 When another murder occurs inside the Warren mansion, it becomes obvious that Helen is in danger.
-Written by

 Gary Jackson <email@example.com>

 INSPIRED PORTRAYALS! (print ad - Lubbock Morning Avalanche - Tower Theatre - Lubbock, Texas - August 22, 1946 - all caps)